vertexproject/synapse/docs/synapse/deploymentguide.rst

 By default, AHA uses port ``27492`` to listen for RPC connections from other Synapse services and port ``27272`` for the provisioning listener.
-The following example steps assume you will be running each AHA server on separate hosts or in a containerized to avoid port collisions.
+The following example steps assume you will be running each AHA server on separate hosts or in a containerized deployment to avoid port collisions.

 **Inside the AHA container**